fpapado/react-lazy-images/README.md

 On initialisation, a script would query for these classes and attributes, keep track of visibily, and swap `data-src` with an actual `src`, kicking off the browser request process.
 It could even elect to preload the Image, and only swap once loaded.

-With React, all this implicit state management is made simpler, since you do not have to store loading information in the DOM and pick it back up again.
+With React, all this implicit state management is made simpler, since you do not have to stash loading information in the DOM and pick it back up again.
 This can potentially mean a nicer, more composable codebase, and it was one of the main design goals for this library.

 The way to do this visibility tracking has for the most part been listening for events such as scroll.